THE AI PURCHASE CHANNEL

 The brands that move first won't be the ones who guessed the platform layer correctly.
 They will be the ones who treated the channel as a real channel — staffed it, measured it, defended a position in it — while the rest of the market was still arguing about whether AI search "counts."
 That is the bet we are making.
 That is what Slingso is for.

 Drop in your URL.
-We'll simulate your buyers — human and AI — running real shopping journeys against your category, and show you exactly where the recommendation goes today.
+We'll simulate your buyers — both in the conversation with AI assistants and via the personal AI agents acting on their behalf — running real shopping journeys against your category, and show you exactly where the recommendation goes today.

 Run the channel check — free →